 Choosing a hospital or home birth

-Our aim is to help you make an informed decision about where you give birth, whether you'd like to give birth at home, or in one of our hospitals.
+Our aim is to help you make an informed decision about where you give birth, whether you would like to give birth at home, or in one of our hospitals.

 Giving birth at home